FEniCS/dolfinx/demo/documented/stokes-taylor-hood/python/documentation.rst

 To compute the solution we use the bilinear and linear forms, and the boundary condition, but we also need to create a :py:class:`Function
 <dolfin.cpp.function.Function>` to store the solution(s).
 The (full)
-solution will be stored in w, which we initialize using the :py:class:`MixedFunctionSpace
-<dolfin.functions.functionspace.MixedFunctionSpace>` ``W``.
-The actual
-computation is performed by calling solve with the arguments ``a``, ``L``, ``w`` and ``bcs``.
+solution will be stored in w, which we initialize using the mixed function space ``W``.
+The actual computation is performed by calling solve with the arguments ``a``, ``L``, ``w`` and ``bcs``.
 The separate components ``u`` and ``p`` of the solution can be extracted by calling the :py:meth:`split